Facilitated by Mike Bishop

 SET THE TONE

 Mike began with a welcome and a round of introductions.
-He offered the following land acknowledgment, adapted by fellow organizer Patricia Rodriguez:
+He offered a land acknowledgment, adapted by fellow organizer Patricia Rodriguez.

 “I am doing this land acknowledgment as a non-indigenous person, in the understanding that so much more than this needs to take place.
 The United States Government and the State of New York carried out genocide, ethnic cleansing, and forced removal against the Haudenosaunee or Iroquois nations as a way to acquire land, resources, and power.
 They broke promises made to the Mohawk, Onondaga, Seneca, Cayuga, Oneida and Tuscarora people.
 Despite the pillaging of the Sullivan Clinton campaign and broken treaties, this is Indigenous land.
 It will always be Indigenous land.
 Indigenous people are still here, and they still suffer from ongoing colonialism and oppression, and are re-traumatized on a regular basis.
 Acknowledging this is a starting point, and knowing that our Indigenous neighbors still thrive, that they protect the land and water and mountains, as well as their language and culture.
 They move us to stand with them as they take these actions.
 They move us to see how we can begin to know more about the history of the Indigenous peoples to whom this land belongs, and their efforts to have land returned to them, and to know their visions and struggles.”